Molom Tsend

-МOLOM Tsendiin (Mongolian: Цэндийн Молом; August 15, 1932 - November 10, 2020) – Mongolian statesman, distinguished economist, member of Mongolian People's Revolutionary Party, member of State Great Khural (1969-1983), Minister of Finance (1969-1979) and Vice Prime Minister (1979-1983) of MPR.
+Molom Tsendiin (Mongolian: Цэндийн Молом; August 15, 1932 - November 10, 2020) was a Mongolian statesman, economist, member of Mongolian People's Revolutionary Party, member of State Great Khural (1969-1983), Minister of Finance (1969-1979) and Vice Prime Minister (1979-1983) of Mongolian People's Republic.

 Biography

-Ts.Molom was born in Davst Soum, Uvs Aimag in the family of herdsman, Bor-Khulgana and his wife, Tsend.
+Ts.
+Molom was born in Davst Soum, Uvs Aimag in the family of herdsman, Bor-Khulgana and his wife, Tsend.
 In elementary school the boy's surname was recorded under his mother's first name.
-At the age of 14, Ts.Molom enrolled in the College of Finance and Economics in Ulaanbaatar (University of Finance and Economics) and graduated in 1950 with a degree in economics and finance.
+At the age of 14, Ts.
+Molom enrolled in the College of Finance and Economics in Ulaanbaatar (University of Finance and Economics) and graduated in 1950 with a degree in economics and finance.

 Ts.
 Molom began his career at the Ministry of Finance of the Mongolian People's Republic.
 In 1951, he was sent to Uvs Aimag as a financial inspector at the Executive Committee of the Khural of People's Representatives for two years.

-In 1954, Ts.Molom enrolled in the Institute of Finance and Economics in Irkutsk, Russia (Baikal State University).
+In 1954, Ts.
+Molom enrolled in the Institute of Finance and Economics in Irkutsk, Russia (Baikal State University).
 After graduation in 1958, he continued to work in various organizations within the Ministry of Finance, MPR.

 Ts.
 Molom was a talented economist, a professional leader, and an experienced statesman.
 He was well known for his expertise in diverse areas of finance.
 His tenure as Minister of Finance for ten years and six months made him the longest-serving Minister of Finance of Mongolia.
-Ts.Molom made significant contributions to strengthening the finance and credit system for the planned socio-economic development of the country, including the formation of an effective financial accounting system and the development of progressive methods of financial reporting, billing and taxation.
+Ts.
+Molom made significant contributions to strengthening the finance and credit system for the planned socio-economic development of the country, including the formation of an effective financial accounting system and the development of progressive methods of financial reporting, billing and taxation.
 One of the considerable reforms to the monetary system was the execution of an international agreement on the participation of the MPR in the System of multilateral payments in transferable roubles of the USSR.
 This strengthened the MNT exchange rate and stimulated the growth of the national foreign currency reserves.
-Ts.Molom is also credited with creating a nationwide insurance system.
+Ts.
+Molom is also credited with creating a nationwide insurance system.

-While holding the post of chairman of the People's Control Committee (1979-1983), Ts.Molom strengthened this institution to set an example for the development of socialist democracy in the country.
+While holding the post of chairman of the People's Control Committee (1979-1983), Ts.
+Molom strengthened this institution to set an example for the development of socialist democracy in the country.
 He advocated for the implementation of government decisions based on people's controllers' inspection reports.
 For this purpose, the first Congress of People's Controllers of the MPR was held in 1982.

-As a commercial director of Mongolian Airlines (1985-1988), Ts.Molom supervised the construction of the capital's new airport, Buyant-Ukhaa.
+As a commercial director of Mongolian Airlines (1985-1988), Ts.
+Molom supervised the construction of the capital's new airport, Buyant-Ukhaa.
 He participated in the transformation of the airline into an independent commercial enterprise.
-Ts.Molom worked to open direct international flights to and from the country.
+Ts.
+Molom worked to open direct international flights to and from the country.
 Upon his initiative, an international agreement on the collection of air traffic navigation fees for the flight of foreign airlines over the territory of Mongolia was established.